Oceanblue713/liftoff-assignments/P2-Project_Outline/README.md

 ### What I'll Have to Learn
 I should learn software design first, and how to use databases efficiently and how to use MVC more efficiently.
-I will prepare two versions, first one won't have a database, I will use only controller and view to study how to use controller.
+I will prepare two versions, the first one won't have a database, I will use only controller and view to study how to use controller.
 The second version will have a database(I will use postgresql).
 I will add a sign up page and send a sign up email to the user.
 I can learn version controll and how to make sending functions from this project.
+The question pages need new and create functions on the same page, and I won't implement update and destroy functions at this time.
+Because this application is easy, simple, and light.